 Birth: It is always depicted as this excruciatingly painful and traumatizing experience.
 Every time women talk about childbirth it seems to always be a horrifying story of pain and distress and that is a mindset that has been embedded within us in these modern times.
 Never have I heard of anyone talk about having a positive birth experience.
 We have forgotten that it is a primal thing that our bodies were designed to do.
 And instead of embracing this beautiful phenomenon, we end up being engulfed with fear and focus so much on the pain that cripples us from truly experiencing this natural process.

 Unfortunately, having a natural birth is not that common in the US as opposed to other countries.
 Natural birthing methods such as water birth, home birth and using gas and air for pain relief (which are cheaper) aren’t options.
 The only options (covered by insurance) are having an epidural, narcotics or NOTHING AT ALL.
 And so I tried to find a natural birthing method that would suit me best and I learned on my own.
 Sadly, I didn’t have enough positive natural birth stories floating around to encourage me with my choice.
 Almost everyone who finds out about my decision either told me I was crazy or doubted my capability to do it.
 So I ended up turning to friends abroad who actually gave birth naturally and I watched Youtube videos of positive natural birth experiences for encouragement and inspiration.
 I remember walking into the hospital on delivery day and everyone sounded so surprised that I opted for a natural childbirth.
 Even the midwife said “let’s see how you feel later”… not very encouraging.
 Whereas in other developed countries, this is deemed to be the norm.
+I guess this was the biggest challenge I had with having an unmedicated natural birth, having to advocate for myself to a room full of people who only know and accept childbirth as being done one way.

 Natural childbirth takes a lot of planning and education.
 Having enough knowledge, a firm conviction and support to pursue the kind of birth that’s right for you is required.
 I learned so much from this experience and if I did get blessed with baby number 2, I’d gladly do it all over again.